SvenGastauer/KRMr/README.md

 Based on the model description found in Clay, C. S., & Horne, J. K. (1994).

 Notes on model validity:  The KRM model is only valid for incident angles between 65° and 115° (i.e. +/- 25° from incidence).

+Current features of the package:
+- Model fish with one or two swimbladders / internal features
+- Select soft or fluid model for internal features
+- shiny app for easy feature extraction from X Rays or Pictures and translation into KRM shape files (experimental)

+To be done:
+- Document shiny app
+- Allow user to add arbitrary number internal features

 | Model       | Accuracy / Type           | Range of Validity  | Limitations  | Examples  |
 |---|---|---|---|---|